 The Faceless - The Player Character.
 Also, Mr. Takagi.
-Actually, aside from Kotori and the Jupiter trio, every other character you come across, including the satellite characters on the girls routes are all faceless.
+Actually, aside from Kotori and the Jupiter trio, every other character you come across, including the satellite characters on the girls' routes, are all faceless.

-Fun with Acronyms - The MASTER ARTIST Cd series has one hidden.
+Fun with Acronyms - The MASTER ARTIST CD series has one hidden.
 If you look at the covers of the CD jackets of each album, every girl is saying something, most of them in English.
 If you put them in the correct order, they spell...

-The 765 in 765 Studios is pronounced "na-mu-ko", from "nana" (7), "mu" (6, for counters), and "go" (5, which "go" and "ko" are the same character, mostly).
+The 765 in 765 Studios is pronounced "na-mu-ko", from "nana" (7), "mu" (6, for counters), and "go" (5, where "go" and "ko" are the same character, mostly).
 If you still don't get it, this is how Namco is pronounced in Japan.
 This reference can also be found in other works by Namco, the Ridge Racer and Ace Combat series being good examples.

 Stacy's Mom - Ai becomes a victim of this.
 Her mother, an ex-idol herself, becomes nostalgic for the glory days when Ai makes it big and decides to make a comeback.
 Ai is shortly overshadowed in the public eye by her still incredibly hot mom.

-Blonde, Brunette, Redhead - While very possible to do by yourself, it's also probably one of the reasons why 961 has the three idols it has - infact, it's an odd case where the "redhead" of the trio is actually blonde, considering Takane's silver locks.
+Blonde, Brunette, Redhead - While very possible to do by yourself, it's also probably one of the reasons why 961 has the three idols it has - in fact, it's an odd case where the "redhead" of the trio is actually blonde, considering Takane's silver locks.
 Unless, of course, you count Miki's hairstyle from after she stops dying it, which is probably closer to being red....

-Lover Tug-of-War - The Producer is the victim of this in Azusa's ending, with her and Miki on each side.
+Lover Tug of War - The Producer is the victim of this in Azusa's ending, with her and Miki on each side.